Everhard II van Limburg Hohenlimburg: Succession

-Everhard II of Limburg Hohenlimburg died on November 11, 1344, before a very large plague epidemic (1348-1350) broke out in Western Europe.
-His father Diederik II ensures that daughter-in-law Jutta, together with her young sons Diederik and Johan can go to live at the Steynhus estate in Heyst near Essen.
-She will thereby receive 1/3 of the proceeds from their property in Brockhusen.
-Jutta of Sayn died in 1380 at the age of more than 80 years old.
-In the meantime her son had succeeded as count Diederik III of Limburg Hohenlimburg and Broich.
-Johan as Johan I lord of Limburg Hardenberg, a castle and lordschip between the river Ruhr and the Wupper.
+Everhard II of Limburg Hohenlimburg died on November 11, 1344, before a very large plague epidemic (1348–1350) broke out in Western Europe.
+His father Diederik II his ensured that daughter-in-law Jutta, together with her young sons Diederik and Johan, were able to live at the Steynhus estate in Heyst near Essen., receiving 1/3 of the proceeds from their property in Brockhusen.
+Jutta died in 1380 at the age of more than 80 years old.
+In the meantime her son had succeeded as count Diederik III of Limburg Hohenlimburg and Broich, and Johan as Johan I lord of Limburg Hardenberg, a castle and lordship between the river Ruhr and the Wupper.

 Marriage and offspring

-Everhard II of Limburg Hohenlimburg and his wife Juta of Sayn and had two sons Diederik and Johan.
+Everhard II of Limburg Hohenlimburg and his wife Jutta of Sayn and had two sons Diederik and Johan.